 It's been a while since I've documented a derelict cinema, which is pretty bonkers because I actually love them.
 Cinemas have a fantastic vibe, but there's an element of sadness to them as well.
 After all, they were one packed with happy, laughing people, groups of friends, lovers on dates, families, and maybe the occasional solo film lover.
-There are more of those than you think, and it's okay because humans suck and sometimes you gotta date yourself.
+There are more of those than you think,

 So yes, the entire notion of a place like this being left to rot is pretty sad.